On the map, the West Prong of the Little River divides Sevierville from Pigeon Forge.

 18. Fort Worth Texas Kitchen

-Fort Worth Texas Kitchen is a newcomer on the Sevierville food scene.
+Fort Worth Texas Kitchen is a newcomer to the Sevierville food scene.

 17. The Diner